trongaus/trongaus.github.io/me.md

 #### **Organization** ####
-A weird interest, I know, but there's something so satisfying to me about being organized in everything you do.
-My [Pinterest page][trongaus-pinterest] is probably the best digital example of my organized "life" (a very inaccurate representation of my life, though: if only I had the money to afford to buy and do all of my dreams on that page).
+There's just something so satisfying to me about being organized in everything you do.
+My [Pinterest][trongaus-pinterest] page is probably the best digital example of my organized "life" (a very inaccurate representation of my life, though: if only I had the money to afford to buy and do all of my dreams on that page).

 #### **Travel** ####
-Another thing I would do more if I could.
-I, like most people, want to see the world.
 Over the summer of 2015, I spent six weeks studying abroad at Notre Dame's campus in London, England.
 During my time there I took trips to see Cinque Terre and Florence, Italy; Barcelona, Spain; and Paris, France.
 It undoubtedly was the best six weeks of my life, and I hope to be able to go back to London someday soon.
 I also like to travel around a little closer to home: I've visited around 18 of the 50 states, Canada, Mexico, Aruba, St. Thomas, St. Maarten, and the Dominican Republic!
 Seeing new places is something I will forever enjoy.
-I also like to document some of my adventures on my [VSCO page][trongaus-vsco], so feel free to check that out as well!
+I also like to document some of my adventures on my [VSCO][trongaus-vsco] page, so feel free to check that out as well!

 #### **Reading** ####
-Not the most common interest of a Computer Scientist!
 My favorite author is Agatha Christie (I couldn't even put a number on how much I've read by her), and I love old novels in general.
 I also enjoy reading books by Malcolm Gladwell, Dan Brown, J.K.
 Rowling/ Robert Galbraith, and many many more.

 <br>
 <hr>